Frog legs: Romania

+Ukraine

+Fried frog legs are a specialty of the small city of Vylkove in Odesa Oblast, Ukraine, but they have also gained popularity in Odesa.

 United States

 Frog legs are eaten in parts of the Southern United States, particularly in the Deep South and Gulf states where French influence is more prominent, including South Carolina, Georgia, Florida, Alabama, Mississippi, and Louisiana.
+The legs are almost always served battered and fried.
+The Fellsmere Frog Leg Festival in Florida celebrates the dish every January.
 They are also eaten in Eastern states, but not as commonly.
 Frog legs are a popular dish in Cleveland, Ohio, especially in its Little Italy and Asiatown neighborhoods.
 The most common kinds of frogs eaten are bullfrogs and leopard frogs, as these are abundant in most of the country, including the South.
 Although the consumption of wild native frogs is generally discouraged, the harvest and cooking of invasive bullfrogs, especially in the Western US, has been encouraged as a form of control and to promote local cuisine.

-Some methods of cooking include egg/cracker crumb breading or battered.
+Some methods of cooking include egg-/cracker-crumb breading or battered.
 They are either fried or grilled.
-Deep fried frog legs can also be found at fairs.
+Deep-fried frog legs can also be found at fairs.

-Raccoon, possum, partridges, prairie hen, and frogs were among the fare Mark Twain recorded as part of American cuisine.
+Raccoons, possums, partridges, prairie hens, and frogs were among the fare Mark Twain recorded as part of American cuisine.

 Caribbean

-Mountain chicken (Leptodactylus fallax) are frogs named for their habitat and flavor which are eaten in Montserrat and Dominica.
+Mountain chickens (Leptodactylus fallax) are frogs named for their habitat and flavor which are eaten in Montserrat and Dominica.
 The frogs are now critically endangered.

 United Kingdom

-Cooked bones of frog legs have been discovered in an archaeological dig in Amesbury Wiltshire, dating back to between 7596 and 6250 BC, evidence that indicates that they were part of the local diet.
-Some view this as evidence that Britons started eating them before the French.
-For several centuries however, frogs have been considered repellent to the British due to their historic rivalry with the French.
-"Frog" has been an abusive English nickname for a French person since the late 18th century.
-In the late 19th century, the French restaurateur, Auguste Escoffier, tried to rename them "nymphs" in a vain attempt to sell them to London diners.
-In recent decades, adventurous British chefs have introduced frog leg dishes to their menus, notably Heston Blumenthal whose recipes have included frog blancmange.
+In 2013, archaeologists digging at Blick Mead, Wiltshire found the remains of a cooked frog leg which was served as part of a feast in c.
+7,000 BC during the Mesolithic era.
+However, in the modern era frog legs are widely regarded as "repellent" in Britain.
+"Frog" has been used as an anti-French slur in the English-speaking world since the late 18th century.
+During the late 19th century, French restaurateur Auguste Escoffier tried to rename them "nymphs" in a vain attempt to sell them to London diners.
+In recent decades, several British celebrity chefs have introduced frog leg dishes to their menus, notably Heston Blumenthal, whose recipes have included frog blancmange.